Ruidíaz’s renewal with Seattle complicates his arrival at Cruz Azul

 Other sources consulted by ESPN tosigned that for the moment the selected Jonathan Rodríguez and Luis Romo have not presented any offer that convinces the cement board to let them go, since the Uruguayan forward and the Mexican midfielder have one more year of contract in Blue Cross and they could only go out this winter on definitive sale.

-The informants also assured this medium that no first team player is closed the door to leave, as long as the offer is convenient for all parties.
+The informants also assured this medium that no player from the first team is closed the door to leave, as long as the offer is convenient for all parties.

 .